Clinical-Genomics/chanjo/README.rst

 Future
 --------
+The closest improvement in time will be an optional configuration file that will help to declutter the command line interface (think ".chanjorc").

 I reworked large parts of the API before the 0.5.0 relaese.
 In doing so, I realized an unnessesary reliance on classes which could equally well be represented by simple, standalone functions.
 Taking this idea even further, I'd like to explore the possibility of a streaming/pipeable interface.
 It would hopefully be easier to parallelize and maintain with tests and continous improvements.

+I would also be open to add support for Python 3.x now that even Numpy have made the jump.

 Contribute
 -----------